How to start a rental property business in Canada

 - luxury residential properties

-- vacation homes for short-term rentals such as Airbnb and VRBO
+- vacation homes for short-term rentals, which the Canadian government defines as properties rented for less than 90 consecutive days, such as on Airbnb and VRBO

 - apartments